-Infant Development Program provides home-based support to families with children under the age of three to encourage the development of physical, social and cognitive skills.
-Lower Mainland Infant Development & Child Development Programs Website
+This program provides home-based support to families with children under the age of three to encourage the development of physical, social and cognitive skills.
+Learn more.

-Community Based Services Children’s Programs is for children and youth (ages 5 to 18) with disabilities.
+This program is for children and youth (ages 5 to 18) with disabilities.
 They are matched with a support worker who assists with skill development in the community and sometimes in the home.
-Weekday Clubs offer a 3:1 ratio and are offered throughout the year.
+Learn more.

-Summer Bursary enables children ages 3-18 to participate in community camps and activities during the summer months.
+Our bursaries enable children ages 3-18 to participate in community camps and activities during the summer months.
+Learn more.